 Chinese customers love to share their opinions after buying a product as they equally rely on other’s opinions before buying.
 The way a company is able to shape a positive customer experience influences whether the customer rethinks his choice of brand or repurchases the same brand and becomes loyal.

-With these specific steps, the Chinese consumer journey resembles the model of ‘the 4 Moments of Truth’, coined by P&G, which only connects the third and fourth step.
+With these specifi steps, the Chinese consumer journey resembles the model of ‘the 4 Moments of Truth’, coined by P&G, which only connects the third and fourth step.
 However, although there is a theoretical understanding of the Chinese consumer journey, most companies lack the ability to manage the consumer journey and experience to their advantage.
 The Chinese customer is ready for an enhanced experience, though, companies in China fail to provide.
+Meaning that consumer experience management in China can be really challenging.
 Several studies show that most of the Chinese customers are not satisfied with their experience.
 We estimate that in general approximately 75% are not satisfied with their customer experience when interacting with the company across various channels.
 Also, even about 85% of the Chinese customers say that they would pay more for a better customer experience.

 At Daxue Consulting, we identified this pattern as a great negligence.
 You are missing huge opportunities.
 With the rise of the middle class in China, price becomes less of a driver for the average Chinese customer.
 However, therefore, he or she is expecting a high-quality product and a more sophisticated buyer experience.
 If you’re able to manage the consumer journey successfully, e.g. by individually tailoring the product to unmet needs of the Chinese consumer, you could bond millions of customers to the own brand.
 Your goal should be to make your consumer stick in the loyalty loop.

 To provide you with every information necessary for understanding your specific consumer’s journey, we apply different methodologies.
-From understanding unmet needs, the consumers’ favored communication channels to understanding what influences their purchasing decision to understanding how to engage your consumers – at Daxue Consulting, we know how to leverage every step of the consumer journey and how to collect first-hand consumer insights.
+From understanding unmet needs, the consumers’ favored communication channels to understanding what influences their purchasing decision to understanding how to engage your consumers – Thanks to years of experience in consumer experience management in China, Daxue Consulting knows how to leverage every step of the consumer journey and how to collect first-hand consumer insights.

 Regarding the first step of the consumer journey, several methodologies can be helpful.
 It’s all about the consumer’s need recognition.
 In order to understand unmet needs of the consumers and how they get aware of those needs, we conduct focus groups, for instance.
 Qualitative interviews as well as online focus communities are also methodologies that help overcoming the great challenge in China, that reliable and transparent data or sources are very rare.
 Only with these first-hand consumer insights you can adapt your product or service to the specific needs of your consumer which is the requirement for them taking you into consideration when doing research about their choice of brand.
 When testing a concept, such as certain product design or a store-setup, we can conduct Virtual Reality (VR) Research as well, in order to find out if this design or setup meets the customer needs.